pwfrank/st/README.md

 ### st-alpha
 Applies background opacity to st windows.
 Defined by `opacity` in .Xresources file, defaults to `1.0` (no transparency)

+### st-externalpipe
+Allows access to scrollback buffer.
+Copy functions require adding `st-copyout` to your $PATH Follow a url in scrollback buffer: `alt-l`
+Copy a url to X clipboard:         `alt-y`
+Copy output of a previous command: `alt-o`

 ## config.h additions
 * keyboard_select mode entry keybinding (removed diff with config.def.h)
 * st-scrollback keybindings (removed diff with config.def.h)